STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 ### Bugs

 The following issues were raised during my mid project meeting with my mentor:
-- Dupicate contact form on homepage and contact page.
+- Duplicate contact form on homepage and contact page.
 - Be consistent with choice of colour code.

 ### Solved Bugs